1. Origin

 Siamese

-The cat Savannah grew up to be an adult cat with Judee Frank, who also had a litter of kittens.
-A Bengal breeder bought one of Savannah's kittens and was very charmed by the beautiful cat with the friendly character and the wild looks.
-This man, Patrick Kelly, envisioned a new breed of cat; this would be a cat with the impressive and exotic appearance of an African serval combined with the character traits of a domesticated cat.
+The female cat Savannah grew into an adult cat with Judee Frank, who in turn had a litter of kittens.
+A Bengal breeder acquired one of Savannah's kittens and was very charmed by the beautiful cat with its friendly character and wild looks.
+This man, Patrick Kelly, envisioned a new cat breed.
+It was to be a cat with the impressive and exotic appearance of an African serval combined with the character traits of a domesticated cat.

-Kelly contacted another Bengal breeder, Joyce Sroufe, and shared his plans to breed a new breed of cat.
-Together they came up with a plan, and in 1994 the first litter of kittens was born.
-At that time, the cat breed did not yet have a name, and Kelly and Sroufe decided – just like Frank at the time – to honor the origins of the cat breed and name the breed after the natural habitat of the serval and the first bred specimen, namely Savannah.
+Kelly contacted another Bengal breeder, Joyce Sroufe, and shared his plans to breed a new cat breed with her.
+Together they devised a plan, and in 1994 the first litter of kittens was born.
+At that time, however, the cat breed did not yet have a name, and Kelly and Sroufe decided, just like Frank had done back then, to honor the origins of the cat breed and name it after the serval's natural habitat and the very first specimen bred, namely Savannah.

 2. Generations

-Within the Savannah cat breed, fundamental differences are recognized in the way it is bred, and the distance to the serval.
-This is done using an F and a number - this method was taken over from America.
-The F stands for the English filial, which loosely translated means generation.
-The number indicates how many generations the Savannah is removed from a serval.
+Within the Savannah cat breed, significant differences are recognized regarding breeding methods and the distance to the serval.
+This is done using an F and a number – a method adopted from America.
+The F stands for the English filial, which roughly translates to generation, and the number indicates how many generations the Savannah is removed from a serval.

-The F1, F2 and F3 are considered first generations.
-An F1 Savannah is therefore a first generation Savannah where one of the parents is a serval.
-An F2 Savannah is two generations removed from a serval; for breeding, no serval was used but the serval is a grandparent.
-The higher the number, the further the Savannah is removed from the serval.
+The F1, F2, and F3 are considered first generations.
+An F1 Savannah is therefore a first-generation Savannah in which one of the parents is a serval.
+An F2 Savannah is two generations removed from a serval.
+No serval was used for breeding; instead, the serval is a grandparent.
+Consequently, the higher the number, the further removed the Savannah is from the serval.

-A breeder will always determine the generation of the kittens; this is based on the parent that is closest to the serval.
-Then a calculation is used: the generation of the parent that is closest to the serval + 1 generation.
-The gender of the parents plays no role in this.
+A breeder will always determine the generation of the kittens; this is based on the parent closest to the serval.
+A calculation is then applied: the generation of the parent closest to the serval + 1 generation.
+The sex of the parents plays no role in this.

-For example: An F1 Savannah crosses with an F7 Savannah.
+For example: An F1 Savannah crossed with an F7 Savannah.
 The F1 parent is closest to the serval, so 1 is added to this: the kittens are F2 Savannahs.

-In current legislation and regulations, the first generations of Savannahs - usually F1 to F3 - are not called Savannahs, and not even pedigree cats but hybrid cats belonging to the serval species.
-In addition to the letter codes, the term "Foundation cats" is also used for these generations.
-When you come across a cat with this term, it means that it is directly descended from a Serval.
+Under current laws and regulations, the first generations of Savannahs—typically F1 through F3—are not called Savannahs, nor even purebreds, but rather hybrid cats belonging to the serval species.
+In addition to letter codes, the term "Foundation cats" is also used for these generations.
+When you encounter a cat with this designation, it means that it is a direct descendant of a Serval.

 A, B, C and SBT

-An A, B or C can also be added behind an F. This method is used when one of the parents or (great)grandparents is not a Savannah.
-For example, an F1 is automatically an F1 A because it is crossed with a serval and not a Savannah.
-In technical terms, we call this outcross.
+An A, B, or C can also be added after an F. This method is used when one of the parents or (great-)grandparents is not a Savannah.
+For example, an F1 is automatically an F1 A because the cross is performed using a serval and is therefore not a Savannah.
+In technical terms, we call this outcrossing.

-According to the breed standard of the Savannah, outcrossing has not been permitted since 2012, and the letter codes A, B and C are only used on generations F1 to F3.
-However, practice is lagging behind and has not yet reached the point where only Savannah x Savannah crosses take place.
-The letter codes are therefore still used, even in lower generations.
+In accordance with the Savannah breed standard, outcrossing has not been permitted since 2012, and the letter codes A, B, and C are only used for generations F1 through F3.
+However, practice lags behind this and has not yet reached the point where only Savannah x Savannah crosses take place.
+Therefore, the letter codes are still used, even in lower generations.

-In the studbook, Savannahs with the letter code A, B or C are indicated as “experimental Savannah”.
-Only Savannahs with at least 3 generations (parents, grandparents and great-grandparents) of pure Savannah x Savannah are considered purebred and registered as Stud Book Tradition in the studbook.
+In the studbook, Savannahs with the letter code A, B, or C are designated as “experimental Savannah”.
+Only Savannahs with at least 3 generations (parents, grandparents, and great-grandparents) of pure Savannah x Savannah are considered purebred and registered as Stud Book Tradition in the studbook.

 3. Appearance

-A Savannah breeder strives for the same ideals as the original creators had in mind, a domestic cat that looks as much as possible like its African ancestor the serval.
-This means that a small, triangular head with large, upright ears in proportion to the head and a large, long and slender body must be present in a Savannah.
-In particular, the correct proportion between head and body and the ears are very important.
-In addition, the light-colored spots on the back of the ears - called ocelli - and ear tufts are desirable external characteristics.
+A Savannah breeder pursues the same ideals as the original creators of the breed envisioned: a domestic cat that resembles its African ancestor, the serval, as much as possible in appearance.
+This entails that a Savannah must possess a small, triangular head with large, upright ears in proportion to the head, and a large, long, and slender body.
+The correct proportion between head, body, and ears is particularly important.
+Additionally, the light-colored spots on the back of the ears—called ocelli—and ear tufts are desirable physical characteristics.

 Solid spots